Rfam/rfam-docs/docs/source/rfam-cloud.rst

   predict_ss.pl -infile <file.fasta> -outfile SEED -r

 Alternatively, create a ``SEED`` file using the `vi <https://www.cs.colostate.edu/helpdocs/vi.html>`_ or `nano <https://www.howtoforge.com/linux-nano-command/>`_ text editors and paste the file contents from your local computer.
-See :ref:`rfam-cloud:Copying files to and from Rfam cloud` for instructions about moving files to and from Rfam cloud.
+See :ref:`rfam-cloud:Copying files to and from Rfam Cloud` for instructions about moving files to and from Rfam Cloud.

 It is recommended that the sequences are named in the ``accession:start-end`` format where ``accession`` is an `ENA <http://www.ebi.ac.uk/ena/>`_, `GenBank <https://www.ncbi.nlm.nih.gov/genbank/>`_, or `RNAcentral <https://rnacentral.org>`_ identifier, and ``start-end`` are the coordinates of the RNA in the accession (for example, ``AB003409.1/96-167``).
 See the `tRNA seed alignment <https://xfamsvn.ebi.ac.uk/svn/data_repos/trunk/Families/RF00005/SEED>`_ for more examples. ⚠️ The sequence name cannot contain the parenthesis characters (``(`` and ``)``).